 Veruca Salt goes Global - meet actress Julie Dawn Cole

-Julie Dawn Cole, the original Veruca Salt in Charlie and the Chocolate Factory, talks to Jennie Carr from Silver Travel Advisor about her travel experiences, including her inspirational charity rides with Fern Britton.
+literally travelled the world over.
+She talks to Jennie Carr from Silver Travel Advisor about her travel experiences, including her inspirational charity rides with Fern Britton.

 Can you remember your first flight?
 Julie Dawn told me about hers, which was to Munich in 1971, on the way to filming ‘Willy Wonka and the Chocolate Factory’.
 She was 13 and had been cast as Veruca Salt in this now iconic movie.
 She recalled the mini salt and peppers sets, and the Marvel milk.
 This was swiftly followed by the discovery of duvets, rather than sheets and blankets.
 When I asked about Gene Wilder, she said he was kind and patient, with plenty of time for the young stars.
 Julie Dawn’s early starring role was just the first of many travels around the world for work.
 Last year was the 40th anniversary of the film, and Julie Dawn visited Chicago for the celebrations.
 It was an extraordinary experience she said, four shows a day for four days, totally sold out, attended sometimes by three generations of the same family, all word perfect throughout the movie.
 She’s back to Texas this spring to commemorate the film and publicise her book, I Want it Now!
 A Memoir of Life on the Set of Willy Wonka and the Chocolate Factory.
 And wait for this, Julie Dawn doesn’t really like chocolate!